 In the fall of 2013, SquallCo was retained by a restaurant owner to help manage the design and construction of his latest restaurant, Kensington Quarters, in Fishtown, Phialdelphia.
 Taking farm-to-table to the next level, the restaurant, which opened in the fall of 2014, offers a unique concept in that it will be both a butchery and a restaurant, have demonstration space for cooking classes, and feature locally and organically raised meat in inspiring ways.

 The space, and old warehouse, was largely kept intact.
 We wanted to remain respectful to the building and its history while adding unique, modern, warm finishes.

-The home and sub-division is a SquallCo development project.
-We purchased an old Victorian home in need of .. everything.
-Over a few years, we chipped away at this one, working very diligently to gut-rehab the inside, keep the historic integrity of the home, but add a unique and somewhat eclectic traditional yet modern feel to the home.
+The home is a SquallCo development project.
+We purchased an old Victorian home in need of a complete gut-rehab.
+We aimed to keep the historic integrity of the home, but add a unique and somewhat modern feel to the home.

 SquallCo acquired and gut-renovated an old garage in south Philadelphia into a modern and open light-filled loft-house with a green roof.
 The home, designed to be open and loft-like, ultimately sold to an artist.
 The green roof and cedar rainscreen on the ipe deck really stole the show, providing an outdoor oasis in the city.